 What is Swedish massage?

 Swedish massage is one of the most popular forms of massage therapy.
-It can help you relax, give you more energy, and may help after an injury.
+It's usually used to:

 What does a Swedish massage involve?

 - placing pressure on your muscles and bones

 - tapping your muscles

 The most common strokes used during a Swedish massage are:

 - effleurage — the use of long, gliding strokes on your limbs, head and along your spine

 - petrissage — strong strokes on your back and shoulders

 Before your massage begins, your massage therapist will talk to you about your health and lifestyle.